derekhua/squire/README.md

 ## Installation Guide
 * Clone the repo
-* Go to [the extensions menu](chrome://extensions/)(make sure you're using Chrome).
+* Go to chrome://extensions/
-* Press the button that says 'Load unpacked extension...'
+* Press the button that says 'Load unpacked extension...' and select the squire folder.
-* Click the Squire icon and open the options client.
+* Click the Squire extension icon and open the options client.
 * Answer 'yes' when it asks for mic permission.
 * Voila!
 Use ctrl+b or cmd+b for mac to turn on the voice control.